ilmax/site/content/posts/import-many-terraform/index.md

 ---

-This post describes my personal journey to import several hundred Azure resources in terraform.
+This post describes my journey to import several hundred Azure resources in terraform.
 Before digging into what and how to let me give you a brief description of what's there.

 In my current company, we manage several Azure resources multiplied by a few environments (DEV, TEST, etc.).
 Every environment looks pretty much the same and it mostly differs by product SKUs, database sizes, etc.